What is Volunteering?

 Agreement and Insurance

-To prevent any misunderstandings, make a written agreement with the organisation where you plan to volunteer.
+To prevent any misunderstandings, make a written agreement with the organization where you plan to volunteer.
 The following responsibilities and conditions should be included in the agreement:

 - the work you are performing